Jmasters8/Click/README.md

 ## Technologies
  - Vanilla JavaScript to take care of all gameplay functionality
  - Canvas to handle rendering of graphics
+## Instructions
+- Try and click the correct arrow key at the right time (blue falling arrows must line up with the corresponding stationary black arrows)
+- Consecutive arrows in the same direction should be pressed individually (Do not hold down keys)
+- Press spacebar to pause
+- Press esc to end game

 ## Functionality